arnavnegi26/markdown-cv/README.md

 # Arnav Fernandes

-and I'm a MLOps Engineer.
+and I'm a MLops engineer.
 ***

 ## About me